University at Buffalo | Graduate School of Architecture | Spring 2015

 Designing A social Experiment / An Online Project

 The project incorporated locative media not to catch bike thieves, but to examine the possibility of reshaping people’s assumption on/about bike theft.
 The experiment sought to change people’s prejudice by projecting individual beliefs as collective ones.
 The goal of the experiment was to raise the questions that “How locative media can reshape and reform people’s prejudices”.
 And furthermore, to make people think about their pre-existed prejudice.

 According to Statistics Netherlands People living in towns and cities were affected more by bicycle theft In very highly urbanized municipalities( 8 percent of inhabitants)Only 26 percent of bicycle thefts in very highly urbanized municipalities were reported.

 Bicycles of 5 percent of the Dutch population were stolen in 2008.
 Only one in three victims reported these thefts to the police.
 Bike theft on top 5 of thefts

-In total registered crime, 56 percent concerned theft or burglary.
+In total registered crimes, 56 percent concerned theft or burglary.
 Last year’s (2006) top 5 of thefts included: theft from cars, bike thefts, housebreaking, shoplifting, and pickpocketing.